KezReynoso/KezReynoso/README.md

 - 🎓  I’m a Physicist with a PhD on Biomedical Physics and Engineering ⚛️

-- :computer: I'm a Backend Developer/Data Scientist in process... 😉
+- :computer: I'm a Data Analyst/Data Scientist in process... 😉

 - 👩‍🔬 I'm a Science lover 🔬